Goodboycat/EffectGraph/README.md

 ## 📄 License

-MIT License - See LICENSE file for details
+Apache 2.0 License - See LICENSE file for details

 ## 🙏 Acknowledgments